 Night-fishing?
 An Introduction: 4 hours

 person plus bait.
-Max.
-4 persons.
+2-4 persons.

 Venues: Tywyn to

 darkness, depending on tides, weather and time of

 January too if the weather stays mild.

 If you have done a bit of fishing, know your

 knots, are happy with your casting but have never

 fished at night this is for you.
 Night tides,